-- Bans boards from using arrest and sealed records as well as vague, arbitrary standards like “moral turpitude” and “good character.”
+Bans boards from using arrest and sealed records as well as vague, arbitrary standards like “moral turpitude” and “good character.”

-Areas for Improvement
+Areas of Improvement

-- Strengthen safeguards for due process by requiring a petition process and placing the burden of proof on the state.
+Strengthen safeguards for due process by requiring a petition process and placing the burden of proof on the state.

 Extend state’s protections to health care workers.

 Thanks to a series of reforms enacted in 2016 and 2017, Illinois now has one of the better legal environments for ex-offenders hoping to become licensed, earning a B- for its final grade.
-Those applying for a health care worker license who have been convicted of a forcible felony face far fewer protections.
+Those applying for a health care worker license who have been convicted of a forcible felony, however, face far fewer protections.
 Applicants must wait at least five years since their conviction date or three years since they were released from prison.

 Illinois is also one of only a handful of states with reporting requirements for license applications by ex-offenders; its data is by far the most thorough.
 Originally limited to collecting data on just 22 licenses, the state expanded its reporting requirements to nearly 200 different licenses, certifications, registrations, and other credentials.